CartoDB/documentation/app/content/react/guides/sample-application.md

 yarn start
 ```

-This application uses a dataset with retail locations and another related dataset with the monthly revenue information for each location.
+This application uses a dataset with retail locations, another related dataset with the monthly revenue information for each location and a tileset with buildings coming from OpenStreetMap.
 It includes the following views/pages:

 - **Stores view**.
 This view demostrates how to: